pulumi/actions/README.md

 Minor releases will be published around the beginning of the month.
 We may cut a patch release instead, if the changes are small enough not to warrant a minor release.
 We will also cut patch releases periodically as needed to address bugs.

+## Migrating from v4

+v5 of the Pulumi Action updates the NodeJS runtime from Node 16 to Node 20.
+Users of GitHub Enterprise will have to upgrade to v3.6 or newer.
+All other users are unaffected.

 ## Migrating from v3